PA Local Government Structure

 This session will provide students an in-depth overview of the land development process.
 This session will cover the process of land development and the role of zoning in Pennsylvania in great detail.
 Additionally, students will gain a greater understanding of the role of their municipality's planning commission.

-This session will include a presentation about police service at the local level as well as a tour of the West Goshen Police Department.
+This session will include a presentation about police services at the local level as well as a tour of the West Goshen Police Department.